Grasobern: History

 Grasobern originated in "Old Bavaria" – Altbayern - and is recorded in the Bavarian Courier as early as 1826 (as Grünober) being played at home around the table by the "master craftsmen, journeymen and apprentices", along with Solo, Schafkopf, Kreuzmariage, Matzlfangen and others.
 However, as Lauboberspiel ("the game of Laubober") it was already popular by around 1800 as a form of evening relaxation during long winter evenings in rural communities where it was known as "the brothers' game" due to the low stakes it was played for.
 As Laubobern, Grasobern or Grasoberln, the game features in 19th century poetry and literature as a social game.
+Meyer (1852) includes it among the drinking games together with Cerevis, Schlauch and Quodlibet.

 Competitions known as Grasober-Rennen (lit.
 "Grasober Races") were held as early as the mid-19th century in Lower Bavaria, for example, in Landshut or Munich.
 Sometimes these were held alongside other tournaments for games such as Schlauch, Tarok Wallachen and even Quadrille.
 These competitions occurred regularly until preparations for the First World War began, but restarted in the late 1920s and 1930s (alongside Tarock) in Upper Bavaria.
 Today competitions are still played, for example, in Bromberg, Windach, Reutberg, Bad Aibling and Augsburg, but are sometimes called Preisgrasobern ("Prize Grasobern") or Grasober-Turniere ("Grasober tournaments").

 No early rules are known, but it is likely that it began as a relatively simple game, played like its American cousin, Slobberhannes, to which the various Bettel and Mord contracts were added later.
 This had happened by 1890 at the latest for we read that, in a competition in Griesbach, prizes were awarded not just for the winners, but for the player who had paid the most penalties for the Grasober and for those who had won or lost the most Mord and Bettel games.

 Together with Schafkopf, Watten, and Wallachen, Bohemian Watten and Grasobern were once among the most popular card games in Old Bavaria and therefore an integral part of Bavarian pub culture.
 Although great fun, these two games are hardly played today and are thus threatened with extinction.
 As a result, both cultural and traditional costume (Trachten) societies are striving to keep the game alive by holding tournaments.
 Even municipalities, such as the market town of Bruckmühl, or smaller local associations, for example the volunteer fire-brigade in the market town of Metten, routinely hold tournaments for Grasobern, Schafkopf and other card games.
 Some societies are also teaching children how to play the game.

 The game is named after the Ober of Leaves or 'Grass Ober', known in German as the Gras-Ober or Grasober.

 In Austria, it is usually known as Grünobern, but also goes under the names of Bauernsuchen, Grasobern, Grasoberln, Grasoberspiel, Grünbubenspiel, Grüneln, Grünoberfangen and Grünoberjagen.
 Players of the game are known as Grasoberer and competitions as Grasoberrennen ("Grasober Races") or Grasober-Turniere ("Grasober Tournaments").